 I've been following her on Instagram for a while and can't get over the drool-worthy closet make-unders she does!
 Simple, chic and organized.
 Isn't that what we all want?
-Whether you're tackling your own clothes, an out-of-control linen cabinet or a too-packed pantry, here are Shira's top four tips for giving your closets a fresh start for 2016.
+Whether you're tackling your own clothes, an out-of-control linen cabinet or a too-packed pantry, here are Shira's top four tips for giving your closets a fresh start.

 Start by removing everything from the shelves.
 Everything.
 I generally place an old sheet on the floor so it's easy to lay everything out in preparation for editing and sorting.
 Give your shelves a wipe down and line them with pretty adhesive shelf liners for a little added polish.